HeimirDavid/recipe-application/README.md

 availible to you in the main navigation. as you log out the button disapears.
 * **User personal functionality** - A user is only able to delete or update a recipe they have created themself.

+***Side Note:***
+Same day as I was going to leave in this project, I realized this project would benefit from pagination greatly if it were to work as a real life application.
+This I managed to add by the end of the day, and has been manually tested and works fine as it is.
+But I want to note that it has not been through as much testing as the rest of the project.

 ## Deployment
 This project was deployed to the hosting platform **Heroku**.
 ***The steps I took where:***
 1. When logged in to the heroku platform, I created a new app called "seefood-application" and set it's region to Europe.
 2. I logged in to Heroku in the Terminal window on Gitpod using `Heroku login` command.
-3. Linked my Git repository (already existed) to heroku.
+3. I linked my Git repository (already existed) to heroku.
 This done by first copy the Heroku Git URL from this application settings page.
 Then back to the terminal window on Gitpod, I typed in `git remote add heroku https://git.heroku.com/seefood-application.git`
-4. Created a requirements.txt file through the terminal: `pip3 freeze > requirements.txt`
+4. I created a requirements.txt file through the terminal: `pip3 freeze > requirements.txt`
-5. Created a Procfile to let heroku know how to run the program.
+5. I created a Procfile to let heroku know how to run the program.
 This done by typing the following command into the terminal window: `echo web: python app.py > Procfile`
 6. I commited these changes and pushing it using these commands `git push heroku -u master`